jeremy-london/workspace/README.md

 # Knowledge Base Tool - Technical Interview

 ## Overview

 This is an interactive CLI tool for managing semantic knowledge using ChromaDB vector databases.
 It enables RAG (Retrieval-Augmented Generation) style lookups on business data, allowing you to find similar accounts, identify patterns, and query customer information semantically.

+This technical interview evaluates candidates by providing a comprehensive semantic search system with multiple datasets and letting candidates demonstrate their technical depth, system design skills, and business understanding through self-guided exploration and improvements.

 ## Setup (Already Done in Codespace!)

 The environment is pre-configured with:

 - Python 3.12
 - ChromaDB
 - Sentence Transformers (BGE and E5 models)